 You might also want to avoid these surprisingly unhealthy foods.

 Gluten, dairy, soy and corn can also trigger inflammation

 Dr. Blum notes that these foods can irritate and even damage the gut for some people, triggering body-wide inflammation.
 “In people with arthritis, the gut is damaged, so eating foods we know are hard on the gut can make things worse,” she says.
 Her suggestion: Cut these foods out completely for three to four weeks, then gradually reintroduce them to see whether your symptoms worsen when you have them.

-Our experts answer once and for all: Is milk good for you?
+Our experts answer once and for all: is milk actually good for you?

 Cherries can lower your risk for gout

 Losing body fat—and belly fat in particular—is one of the best ways you can reduce arthritis symptoms, says Dr. Blum.
 “Belly fat is particularly dangerous because it releases inflammatory chemicals into the body that can contribute to osteoarthritis,” she says.
 And of course, there’s the fact that when you lose weight, it lessens the load on joints.
-The impact of that is important: In a study of 640 overweight and obese people, those who lost just 5 per cent of their body weight over two years had lower rates of cartilage degeneration compared with stable-weight participants.
-These 30 tiny diet changes can help you lose weight.
+The impact of that is important: In a study of 640 overweight and obese people, those who lost just five per cent of their body weight over two years had lower rates of cartilage degeneration compared with stable-weight participants.

 Get your fibre